-Although the ADT45/ADT50 temperature sensors are capable of driving capacitive loads up to 10,000 pF without oscillation, output voltage transient response times can be improved with the use of a small resistor in series with the output of the temperature sensor, as shown in Figure 26.
-As an added benefit, this resistor forms a low-pass filter with the cable's capacitance, which helps to reduce bandwidth noise.
-Furthermore, since the temperature sensor is likely to be used in environments where the ambient noise level can be very high, this resistor helps to prevent rectification by the devices of the high frequency noise.
-The combination of this resistor and the supply bypass capacitor offers the best protection.
+Although the TMP3x family of temperature sensors is capable of driving capacitive loads up to 10,000 pF without oscillation, output voltage transient response times can be improved with the use of a small resistor in series with the output of the temperature sensor, as shown in Figure 27.
+As an added benefit, this resistor forms a low-pass filter with the cable's capacitance which helps to reduce bandwidth noise.
+Furthermore, since the temperature sensor is likely to be used in environments where the ambient noise level can be very high, this resistors helps to prevent rectification by the devices of the high frequency noise.
+The combination of the this resistor and the supply bypass capacitor offers the best protection.

-Figure 26.
+Figure 27.
 Driving Long Cables or Heavy Capacitive Loads